StIvesTabletop/stivestabletop.github.io/index.md

 We hold fortnightly sessions on Wednesday evenings.
 Join the [Discord][Discord] server if you have any questions!

-## Charity Night

-November 29th - save the date for the annual charity night!
-This is traditionally our last session before Christmas.
-There will be no entrance fee, instead donations will be taken.
-There will also be a games raffle and a bake sale (please bring along cakes and biscuits to donate).
-All donations will be split between local charities: EACH and St Ives food bank.

 ## Next session

 The next session will be: